Consonants, Blends and Diagraphs

 The S? family consists of: sc, sk, sm, sn, sp, st, sw: Lessons 33 and 34.

-o ?H family (6%): Four diagraphs that have an “h” sound comprise 6% of the words with the beginning sounds.
-That is, of the 2377 words, 133 words have a “?h” blend or diagraph beginning sound.
+o ?H family (6%): Four digraphs that have an “h” sound comprise 6% of the words with the beginning sounds.
+That is, of the 2377 words, 133 words have a “?h” blend or digraph beginning sound.

 The ?h family consists of: ch, sh, th, wh: Lesson 35